Seven Samurai: Remakes

 Its influence can be most strongly felt in the Western The Magnificent Seven (1960), a film specifically adapted from Seven Samurai.
 Director John Sturges took Seven Samurai and adapted it to the Old West, with the samurai replaced by gunslingers.
 Many of The Magnificent Seven's scenes mirror those of Seven Samurai.
 The film's title itself comes from the US localized title of Seven Samurai, which was initially released under the title The Magnificent Seven in the United States in 1955.
 However, in an interview with R. B. Gadi, Kurosawa expressed how "the American copy of The Magnificent Seven is a disappointment, although entertaining.
 It is not a version of Seven Samurai".
 Stephen Prince argues that considering samurai films and Westerns respond to different cultures and contexts, what Kurosawa found useful was not their content but rather he was inspired by their levels of syntactic movement, framing, form and grammar.

+Alamat ng 7 kilabot (1967) is a Filipino remake of the film directed by Armando A. Herrera, and starring Fernando Poe Jr. and Joseph Estrada.

 The Invincible Six (1970), an American action film directed by Jean Negulesco, has been described as "a knockoff of the Seven Samurai/Magnificent Seven genre set in 1960s Iran."

 Battle Beyond the Stars (1980) is an American science fiction film directed by Jimmy T. Murakami and produced by Roger Corman.
 The film, intended as a "Magnificent Seven in outer space", is based on the plots of The Magnificent Seven and Seven Samurai.
 The movie acknowledges its debt to Seven Samurai by calling the protagonist's homeworld Akir and its inhabitants the Akira.

-The plot of Seven Samurai was re-worked for The Seven Magnificent Gladiators (1983), an Italian sword-and-sandal film.

-The 2004 video game Seven Samurai 20XX is a re-telling of Seven Samurai in a futuristic setting.

-The steampunk anime series Samurai 7 (2004) is based on Seven Samurai.

 Some film critics have noted similarities between Pixar's A Bug's Life (1998) and Seven Samurai.

-Several elements from The Seven Samurai are also argued to have been adapted for Star Wars (1977).
+Several elements from Seven Samurai are also argued to have been adapted for Star Wars (1977).
 Plot elements of Seven Samurai are also used in the Star Wars Anthology film Rogue One (2016).
 The Clone Wars episode "Bounty Hunters" (2008) pays direct homage to Akira Kurosawa by adapting the film's plot, as does The Mandalorian episode "Chapter 4: Sanctuary" (2019).

-Seven Swords (2005), a Hong Kong wuxia film produced and directed by Tsui Hark, has a plot revolving around seven warriors helping villagers to defend against mercenaries in homage to Seven Samurai.